 Tree Structure Evaluation

-As trees age, they become more susceptible to wood decay and other defects.
-Many old trees gradually fall apart before they decline and die.
+Young trees can have a weak form or structural problems, often the result of a lack of pruning, but as trees age, they become more susceptible to wood decay and other defects.
 The first priority for arborists caring for older trees is evaluating their structural integrity and providing necessary remedial treatments to reduce the risk of branch, stem, and root failures.

-If evaluation indicates the tree represents a high risk of failure, remedial treatments can be developed to reduce that risk.
+If evaluation indicates a tree represents a high risk of failure, remedial treatments can reduce that risk.
 Treatments could involve pruning to reduce branch weight and wind resistance and installation of structural supports including cables and brace rods that help to limit branch movements during storms.
-When treatments will not reduce the risk of failure to an acceptable level, tree removal or restricting access to the area near the tree must be considered to prevent personal injury and property damage.
+When treatments will not adequately reduce the risk of failure, tree removal should be considered to maintain safety on the property.